dakiefer/GEW_soft_strip/README.md

 ## How to use

 1. Change into the `GEW_soft_strip` folder or add it to the Matlab path.
-2. Execute the desired script, i.e., `strip_elastic_SCM.m`, `strip_elastic_SA_SCM.m` or `strip_soft_viscoAE_SCM`.
+2. Execute the desired script, i.e., `strip_elastic_SCM.m`, `strip_elastic_SA_SCM.m`,`strip_elastic_clamped_SCM.m` or `strip_soft_viscoAE_SCM`.
 3. If you want to implement a different hyperviscoelastic material model, you can create it by adapting `initiateTensor.nb` and `createTensorForMatlab.nb` and running the latter in Mathematica.
 Copy the output of the last command as *plain text* and replace the marked block in `customTensor.m` with the code you copied.

 ## Limitations

-Mixed boundary conditions (Dirichlet and Neumann) can lead to instabilities at the corners.
-Switch to another discretization method, e.g., Finite Elements, if this is needed.
+Mixed boundary conditions (Dirichlet and Neumann) as used in `strip_elastic_clamped_SCM.m` lead to instabilities at the corners.
+Depending on the parity of the number of collocation points, either the in-plane or the out-of-plane waves are, nonetheless, well represented.
+Switch to another discretization method, e.g., Finite Elements, if this is still an issue.

 ## Mathematical background